sadsonmk/alx-low_level_programming/0x0A-argc_argv/README.md

 The file 3-mul.c is a program that multiplies two numbers.
 It prints the result of the multiplication, followed by a new line.
 If the program does not receive two arguments, your program should print Error, followed by a new line, and return 1

+The file 4-add.c is a program that adds positive numbers.
+If no number is passed to the program, print 0, followed by a new line.
+If one of the number contains symbols that are not digits, print Error, followed by a new line, and return 1